-Simple, quick and easy to comment posts work great to get group discussions started.
+Simple, quick, and easy to comment posts work great to get group discussions started.
 It can also serve you as a bank for things your Facebook community is interested in – giving you information that you can leverage to create content.

-Asking simple questions such as ‘what is your trick to get over a creative block?’ give you quick and immediate responses.
+Asking simple questions such as ‘what is your trick to get over a creative block?’ gives you quick and immediate responses.
 Not only does it make your community feel heard but it makes room for them to speak to each other in the comments section.

-For example, two people with a similar opinion may really hit it off and start a conversation in the comments or someone who doesn’t agree with what is posted will talk about why he feels that way – and just like that conversations are brewing.
+For example, two people with a similar opinion may hit it off and start a conversation in the comments or someone who doesn’t agree with what is posted will talk about why he feels that way – and just like that conversations are brewing.

 You can also use visual elements like an image or video to drive your question.
 Just make sure that you’re asking them to talk to you and not just reply with a ‘Yes’ or ‘No’.